UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 Intercept = 1.3

 **Question 1**

+<em>I thought it was going to be excellent but instead, it was unwatchable and boring. </em>

-What value do you calculate after using the weights in the model above for the following review?
+What value do you calculate after using the weights in the model above for the above review?
 The input feature value would be the number of times the word appears in the review (like `CountVectorizer`).

-<em>I thought it was going to be excellent but instead it was unwatchable and boring. </em>

 <choice id="1">